Starbucks CEO focuses on new role, avoids labor issues in investor call

 The agreement includes provisions such as a “card check” agreement, which means that instead of a secret ballot election, the employer recognizes the union automatically if the number of cards reaches a specific threshold.

 “We believe that we must affirm our partners’ ability to vote in an election and have access they need to make an informed decision,” Jones said.
 Starbucks refers to workers as partners.
-Jones, previously a policy director for Rep. James Clyburn, is part of a three-person group in charge of labor decisions at Starbucks.
+Jones, previously a policy director for U.S. Rep. James Clyburn, D-S.C., is part of a three-person group in charge of labor decisions at Starbucks.

 With the “card check” process, Jones said, “we would be suppressing the ability for those who didn’t vote, or making a determination that may not be in line with their experience, their expectation or their choices.”